wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-sap-cal-ides-erp6-ehp7-sp3-sql.md

 ![](./media/virtual-machines-windows-sap-cal-ides-erp6-ehp7-sp3-sql/ides-pic13.jpg)

-On the Azure portal, the virtual machine can be found starting with the same instance name that was given in SAP CAL.
+On the Azure portal preview, the virtual machine can be found starting with the same instance name that was given in SAP CAL.

 ![](./media/virtual-machines-windows-sap-cal-ides-erp6-ehp7-sp3-sql/ides-pic14.jpg)